Exact orbifold fillings of contact manifolds: Exact orbifolds

 \subsubsection{Step 1: construction of the groupoid.}

 Let $\cC,\cD$ be two proper \'etale Lie groupoids.
-We use $C^k(\cC,\cD)$ to denote the set of equivalence classes of $C^k$ generalized maps from $\cC$ to $\cD$; recall that, by definition, two generalized maps are equivalent if we have the following diagram
+We use $C^k(\cC,\cD)$ to denote the set of equivalence classes of $C^k$ generalized maps from $\cC$ to $\cD$.
+Recall that, by definition, two generalized maps are equivalent if there is a diagram as follows